Using an oxy-fuel Cutting Torch...in this case its oxygen and acetylene.

 Hopefully, you got that.
 Since I also said it was about .040" .
 Looking for a good torch tip chart that I could share with you led me to this one at the airgas website

-.... it looks like I was pushing the limits by cutting 3/4" with that tips but all I know is that it worked fine.
+.... it looks like I was pushing the limits by cutting 3/4" with that tip but all I know is that it worked fine.

-I was using my friends cheap flame tech "victor knock-off" torch but it worked pretty good.
+I was using my friends "victor knock-off" torch but it worked pretty good.

 One very important item concerning oxy-fuel safety that I neglected is the fact the high pressure cylinders like oxygen will take off like a rocket if the valve gets knocked off.
 Sometimes a concrete wall will not even stop them....